la5nta/pat/README.md

 wl2k-go is not affiliated with The Winlink Development Team nor the Winlink 2000 project [http://winlink.org].

+_This project is under heavy development and breaking API changes are to be expected._

 ## wl2k - Winlink 2000/B2F protocol implementation

 An implementation of the B2 Forwarding Protocol and Winlink 2000 Message Structure (the WL2K-protocol).